 Traditional paints can continue to release VOCs for years, and if you’re trying to improve the air quality inside your home, it may not be as simple as just applying a fresh coat of low-VOC paint.
 Water-based paints are designed to be breathable, so while low-VOC paints do offer some measure of protection, they won’t completely seal off the VOCs coming from the coatings underneath.

 When trying to upgrade an existing home to low or zero VOC paint, you have three choices:

-- Paint Over It: If your previous paint job is more than 5 years old, you may choose to just paint over it with low or zero VOC paint such as Mythic Paint.
+Paint Over It: If your previous paint job is more than 5 years old, you may choose to just paint over it with low or zero VOC paint.
 How long paint releases VOCs depends on the type of paint, the surface being painted, and the climate.
 It’s generally thought to be strongest during the initial drying and curing, then to continue for several years and possibly even (in small amounts) for the life of the paint.
 However, if the previous coating is pretty old, the amount of off gassing is likely to be pretty low, and at least you’ll be making a nontoxic investment for the future.